grazzolini/chkboot/README.md

 ### OPTIONAL:

-`chkboot-bootcheck` can be installed elsewhere and added to the startup sequence with another system:
+`chkboot-bootcheck` can be added to the startup sequence with another system:

 ```
 install -D -m644 chkboot/chkboot.service /usr/lib/systemd/system/chkboot.service
-install -D -m755 chkboot/chkboot-bootcheck /usr/lib/systemd/scripts/chkboot-bootcheck
+install -D -m755 chkboot/chkboot-bootcheck /usr/libexec/chkboot/chkboot-bootcheck
 ```

 ``chkboot-desktopalert`` notifies the desktop user about the change and can be